-"The landlords commit to giving 90 days free," Azor says.
+"The landlords commit to giving 90 days free," Azor said.
 "The entrepreneurs agree to take the space as is, buy insurance, give a nominal deposit and pay utilities."

-If the entrepreneurs have strong sales, they agree to sign up for a longer-term lease.
-"But if they don't, no harm, no foul," Azor says.
+If the entrepreneurs have strong sales, they agree to sign up for a longerterm lease.
+"But if they don't, no harm, no foul," Azor said.
 "They can just use it as an incubator opportunity."

 In one case, a woman in Cleveland expressed her desire to move to Florida and start a business.
 Multiple landlords pitched her space.

-"She talked to six landlords, and she is there this week," Azor says.
+"She talked to six landlords, and she is there this week," Azor said.
 "She is looking at three different spaces and is going to pick one.
 This is an opportunity for her to come down and see if Fort Myers is a good location for her business."

-In another example, a woman who has a growing baking business wanted to open a pop-up location and move out of her house.
-"She had four or five landlords pitch her for giving her second-generation restaurant space," Azor says.
+Azor recalled another example, where a woman who has a growing baking business wanted to open a popup location and move out of her house: "She had four or five landlords pitch her for giving her second-generation restaurant space."